Vexionix/TechCavern-Forum/README.md

 The UI is made with the intention of being intuitive and pleasant to the eye.
 I combined a dark theme with blue sections in order to give it some color to make it stand out.
 I feel like I've achieved the minimalist design I was aiming for.

+## 💻🖥️📱 Responsive web design

+No matter what device the user has, the design is made to be adaptive through media querries, which leds to a good experience on mobile, tablets and desktop devices.

 # Roadmap for the future

 - Refactoring